 Know your resume from A to Z

 This may come as a no brainer for most professionals, however, many IT job seekers tend to overlook certain parts of the job descriptions they’ve listed on their resume.
-“If you are like most job seekers, you should tailor your resume specifically for the role you are interested in, and be prepared to articulate how your past experiences have positioned you to be effective in the role you’re interviewing for,” recommends Erin.
+“If you are like most job seekers, you should tailor your resume specifically for the role you are interested in, and be prepared to articulate how your past experiences have positioned you to be effective in the role you’re interviewing for,” recommends Bryan.
 Remember, anything listed on your resume can be questioned by an interviewer, so, make sure you review the technologies, programs, and responsibilities that align with the role you want before your interview.

 Strong communication skills are a must

 In a highly specialized field like IT, the programming skills you possess are just the beginning of what can make you an attractive candidate.
 As a job seeker, while you should be able to confidently speak about your technical capabilities, how you present yourself during an interview through your communication skills and body language is just as important.